 Number of instances

 The minimum and maximum number of instances of the service.
 The default values are 1 (minimum) and 2 (maximum).
-Setting a minimum value of 0 instances will reduce system resources; an instance will start on a client request.
+Setting a minimum value of 0 reduces system resources; an instance will start on a client request.

 The maximum time a client can use a service